halfprice06/SinoSage/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Licenses

+- **HanziWriter**: MIT License
+- **Character Data**: The character data used by HanziWriter comes from the Make Me A Hanzi project, which extracted data from fonts by Arphic Technology.
+This data is licensed under the Arphic Public License.